 1970: Niagara-on-the-Lake Tennis Club was founded with 26 dedicated, enthusiastic Members.
 Our courts were located on the windswept grounds of Niagara District Secondary School in Virgil.
 Conditions were challenging.

 1986: Following two years of determined efforts and fundraising, the Club partnered with the Town of Niagara-on-the-Lake to develop the Memorial Park Tennis Centre.
 An omni-court surface (sand-filled carpet) was selected.
-The ball plays a little slower than on a hard court but the surface was less jarring on bodily joints than traditional asphalt surfaces.
+The ball plays a little slower than on a hard court but the surface was less jarring on bodily joints than traditional asphalt.

 1990: The tennis pavilion was built by Club volunteers, with significant support from the Town, and continues to be the centre of Club social activities.